 Save email attachments automatically

 I know I mentioned cloud storage and your computer as two dumping grounds for files, but many of us use our email inbox as an unofficial third storage option.
 While I'm not one to judge life choices, this isn't a good one.
-Not only are you eating up precious email storage, there's also a risk that you'll accidentally delete an important attachment you never saved.
+Not only are you eating up precious email storage, but there's also a risk that you'll accidentally delete an important attachment you never saved.

 These Zaps will save you the hassle of remembering to right-click and save attachments to your cloud storage app.